cheat/cheat/README.md

 defaults are meant to serve only as a starting point, and can and should be modified.

-To modify your cheatsheets, edit the `~/.cheat` file, which simply contains a python dictionary.
-To add new cheatsheets, you need only append new key/value pairs to the dictionary.

-Note that `cheat` supports subcommands, such that (for example) `git` and `git commit` may each be assigned their own cheatsheets.
+Cheatsheets are stored in the `~/.cheat/` directory, and are named on a per-keyphrase basis.
+In other words, the content for the `tar` cheatsheet lives in the `~/.cheat/tar` file.
+To add a cheatsheet for a `foo` command, you would create file `~/.cheat/foo`, whereby that file contained the cheatsheet content.

+Note that `cheat` supports "subcommands" simply by naming files appropriately.
+Thus, if you wanted to create a cheatsheet not only (for example) for `git` but also for `git commit`, you could do so be creating cheatsheet files of the appropriate names (`git` and `git commit`).

-After you've customized your cheatsheets, I urge you to track `.cheat` along with your [dotfiles][].
+After you've customized your cheatsheets, I urge you to track `~/.cheat/` along with your [dotfiles][].